CosmoLike/cocoa/README.md

 We assume here that the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual) so that conda environments can be created.
 If this is not the case, refer to the Appendix [What should you do if you do not have Miniconda installed?
 Installation Guide](#overview_miniconda) for further instructions.

 The conda installation method should be chosen in the overwhelming majority of cases.
-In the rare instances in which the user cannot work with Conda, refer to the Appendix [Installation of Cocoa's required packages without Conda](#required_packages_cache), as it contains instructions for a much slower (and prone to errors) but conda-independent installation method.
+In the rare instances in which the user cannot work with Conda, refer to the Appendix [Installation of Cocoa's core packages without Conda](#required_packages_cache), as it contains instructions for a much slower (and prone to errors) but conda-independent installation method.

 :books::books: *Installation of Cobaya base code* :books::books: